Sirily23/udicti-cli/README.md

 # UDICTI CLI
-### Your Community & Workflow Toolkit for UDSM Developers
+### Your Community & Github Workflow Toolkit for UDSM Developers

 **UDICTI CLI** is a simple, command-line tool built by and for developers at UDSM.
 It centralizes community connection, smart Git workflows, and developer analytics—all designed around real club needs and integrated with GitHub.